Tororo: History

 Tororo was garrisoned by the Uganda Army's Air and Sea Battalion during the Uganda–Tanzania War (1978–79).
 On 2 March 1979, rebels loyal to Milton Obote attacked the town, whereupon part of the garrison defected while the rest was routed.
-Tororo was recaptured by the Uganda Army in a counter-attack two days later, though many local civilians were displaced by the fighting.
+Tororo was recaptured by the Uganda Army in a counterattack two days later; many local civilians were displaced by the fighting.
 A few weeks later, however, Ugandan President Idi Amin's rule throughout Uganda collapsed and the garrison of Tororo reportedly mutinied yet again.
 In late April 1979, the Tanzania People's Defence Force's (TPDF) 19th Battalion, 208th Brigade, moved into Tororo.
 They encountered no resistance.
 The town was largely deserted and completely looted.
 Journalists Tony Avirgan and Martha Honey stated that the local UA garrison had fled the city, whereas Tom Cooper and Adrien Fontanellaz claimed that the mutinous troops helped the anti-Amin forces to secure the town.

 Tororo was captured by the National Resistance Army from the Uganda National Liberation Army (UNLA) in early February 1986 during the Ugandan Bush War.
 The UNLA counter-attacked in an attempt to retake Tororo and turn the tide in the war, but was repelled.

-Location
+Geography

 The town is approximately 10 km west of the town of Malaba at the border between Uganda and Kenya.
 This is approximately 209 km, by road, east of Kampala, Uganda's capital and largest city.
 The geographical coordinates of the town are 0°41'34.0"N, 34°10'54.0"E (Latitude:0.692780; Longitude:34.181655).
 Tororo town lies at an average elevation of 1278 m above sea level.